Marino Colina

-Marino Colina is an Argentinian drummer, composer, conductor and producer born in Buenos Aires, Argentina.
+Marino Colina (born 11 November 1981) is an Argentine drummer, composer, conductor and producer born in Buenos Aires, Argentina.

 Biography

 Marino Colina, was born in Buenos Aires, Argentina, of Venezuelan-Italian parentage.
 His mother Maria Francesca Delacqua immigrated from Messina, Italy to Argentina with her parents in 1951.
 His father, Marino Jose de Jesús Colina Pardo, an aeronautics engineer, from Venezuela, met her in London during the 1970s and together they initiated a family in Buenos Aires.
 Being raised in such a multicultural family, Marino got in touch with very diverse musical styles and got very interested in arts in general.

 Since 2012, he is the drummer of Olga Show.
 In October 2012 the band Olga Show won the award for Best Street Performer in Berlin (Sat.1-Frühstücksfernsehen.

 In 2017 Colina, with numerous performances in Switzerland and Germany, premiered with Olga Show and their own strings ensemble, J.S.
 Bach's Double Concerto for two Violins and Drums in the Berliner Philharmonie.
 Their debut received standing ovations and was acclaimed by the Berliner press.
 Colina is the first drummer to arrange and perform this whole concerto for drum kit.

 Also 4 November 2017 Olga Show premiered in Rosenheim their arrangement for Felix Mendelssohn's Violin Concerto also for Violin and Drums, that was praised by the Bavarian critic.